Volunteering in South Africa

 Do they only need experienced veterinarians?
 No, this is not correct.
 Everyone can help even without prior experience, who brings the appropriate dedication to the animal and nature protection and who is ready to leave his "comfort zone" – because animal care does not always mean hugging cute pets.

-Education is the gateway to freedom
+Education is the Gateway to Freedom

-Nelson Mandela once saidl:
+Nelson Mandela once said:

-"Educations is the gateway to freedom, democracy and development."
+"Educations is the gateway to freedom, democracy, and development."

 Education is also a prerequisite to keep children away from violence and crime.
 Many schools are therefore supported by international volunteers who not only teach but also take a role model for the children.
 You can teach, for example in a primary school in the Bo-Kaap.
 The school offers a comprehensive full-day care and specialized learning facilities for a total of 462 children who come mainly from the district of Bo-Kaap.